sjzd123456/ItemMagnetPlus/README.md

 ### Changelog:

- v1.0.2: Added "Activate on enter" config that allows a magnet in your inventory to automatically activate itself when entering a world
+ v1.0.2: Added "Activate on enter" setting that allows a magnet in your inventory to automatically activate itself when entering a world

  v1.0.1.3: tml 0.11.7 update.
 Cleaner range indicator, now also shows when mouseovering the buff icon